ilhanpolat/Machine_Learning/Tree_Types_Prediction_Classification/README.md

 # Predicting types of trees that grow in national forest district using the features shadow coverage, distance to nearby landmarks, soil type, etc.
+# Analyzing data with Exploratory Data Analysis (EDA) process to get useful insights
-# We use Support Vector Machine(SVM), XGBoostClassifier, RandomForestClassifier, DecisionTreeClassifier, Yellowbrick, Seaborn
+# Using Support Vector Machine(SVM), XGBoostClassifier, RandomForestClassifier, DecisionTreeClassifier, Yellowbrick, Seaborn